Thirty-four ways to battle your insomnia, along with how to buy Ambien in Mexico

-My usual is four hours of sleep a night, maybe an hour or two at dawn if I’m lucky.
-By Saturday I am completely un-spooled and crash, sometimes logging in 13 hours or more.
+My usual routine is four hours of sleep a night, maybe an hour or two at dawn if I’m lucky.
+By Sunday I am completely un-spooled and crash, sometimes logging in 13 hours or more of sleep.

 The way I feel after that 13 hours of sleep must be what heroin is like.
-I love it so much that when I do fall asleep I dream of sleeping.
+I love that feeling so much that when I do fall asleep I dream of sleeping.